FERS Annuity Supplement: What It Is, Eligibility & Earnings Test

 What This Means for Your Retirement Planning

 The supplement does not affect current take-home pay—it is a retirement benefit, not a paycheck deduction.
-However, its elimination changes the calculus of when to retire, which many federal employees are actively reconsidering.
+However, future legislative proposals could revisit changes to the supplement, so it is worth monitoring congressional activity as part of long-term retirement planning.

 Sources & Legal Citations